 The Center for Quantitative Medicine provides short term training experiences to university and industry-based researchers, predoctoral and postdoctoral students, clinicians, and others in bioinformatics, biomedical informatics, biostatistics, computational biology, systems biology, and other areas of quantitative medicine.

-- Research Experience for Undergraduates.
-We are planning our fall lineup.
+- We are planning our fall lineup.
 Please check back soon!

 - Anatomy and Physiology of Electronic Health Record Systems – Saturday, February, 6, 2014